 H1: Multicultural team leaders with balanced identity types (glocal or marginal) will be more effective compared with leaders with one dominant identity (global or local).

 Individual Consideration Behaviors as Mediator between Leaders’ Identity and Leaders’ Effectiveness

-Leaders need to enact their identities in order to be effective in their roles, as followers judge their leaders' effectiveness through their behaviors (Dvir et al., 2002; Lord & Brown, 2004; Lord & Hall, 2005).
+Leaders need to enact their identities in order to be effective in their roles, as followers judge their leaders' effectiveness through their behaviors [12,25,50].
 Hence, we explore what kind of leadership behaviors are effective in the multicultural team context, and how do the social identities of leaders facilitate these behaviors.
 We suggest that multicultural team leaders with balanced configurations use their complex cultural identity representation and unbiased emotional attachment to present effective leadership behaviors of individual consideration.

-To be effective in their roles, multicultural team leaders must support the cultural diversity of their team members and acknowledge the positive aspects such diversity brings to the team (Harris & Moran, 2004; Kearney & Gebert, 2009; Lisak et al., 2016).
+To be effective in their roles, multicultural team leaders must support the cultural diversity of their team members and acknowledge the positive aspects such diversity brings to the team [8,11,51].
 Leaders who are high in individual consideration pay attention to the needs of their team members and are aware that these needs and perspectives can differ among them.
-They also note the unique motivations and aspirations of the team members for achievement and growth and act as coaches, helping them develop their potential and achieve increasingly higher levels of performance (Avolio & Bass, 1995; 2004, Bass, Avolio, Jung, & Berson, 2003).
-During this individualized consideration process, the team leader harnesses the team members' motivations to contribute to the collective good and facilitate a climate of team support in which they recognize the unique contribution of other members, leading to improved team communication and information exchange (Avolio & Bass, 1995; Bass, 1985).
-Indeed, individualized consideration behaviors of leaders contribute to both team cohesion and team performance (Callow, Smith, Hardy, Arthur & Hardy, 2009; Dvir et al., 2002).
+They also note the unique motivations and aspirations of the team members for achievement and growth and act as coaches, helping them develop their potential and achieve increasingly higher levels of performance [30,52,53].
+During this individualized consideration process, the team leader harnesses the team members' motivations to contribute to the collective good and facilitate a climate of team support in which they recognize the unique contribution of other members, leading to improved team communication and information exchange [30,54].
+Indeed, individualized consideration behaviors of leaders contribute to both team cohesion and team performance [25,55].

-Within a multicultural team context, the individual consideration of leaders contributes to the members’ sense of psychological safety to voice their unique perspectives and creates a climate in which all task-relevant information is shared and considered in the interest of obtaining the best possible team results (Kearney & Gebert, 2009).
-The perception that leaders appreciate and encourage diverse opinions and perspectives makes team faultiness less likely to occur and enhances team members' sense of belonging (Homan & Greer, 2013).
-These positive behaviors acknowledge the value of the unique, diverse local cultures of team members and the belongingness and inclusion of all members of the global team, in turn leading team members to evaluate such leaders as more effective (Hardy et al., 2010; Lowe, Kroeck, & Sivasubramaniam, 1996).
+Within a multicultural team context, the individual consideration of leaders contributes to the members’ sense of psychological safety to voice their unique perspectives and creates a climate in which all task-relevant information is shared and considered in the interest of obtaining the best possible team results [8].
+The perception that leaders appreciate and encourage diverse opinions and perspectives makes team faultiness less likely to occur and enhances team members' sense of belonging [31].
+These positive behaviors acknowledge the value of the unique, diverse local cultures of team members and the belongingness and inclusion of all members of the global team, in turn leading team members to evaluate such leaders as more effective [56,57].